frogCaller/pwnagotchi-rover/README.md

-# Pwnagotchi Cyber Deck
+# Pwnagotchi Rover
 ![](images/pwnagotchiRover.jpeg)

-Transform your pwnagotchi sidekick into a cyber deck rover!
-This project is all about DIY fun, where we're shaking up the Pwnagotchi game by throwing it together with a cyber deck on wheels.
+Hack with style and transform your pwnagotchi sidekick into a cyber deck rover!
+This project is all about DIY fun, where we're shaking up the Pwnagotchi game by throwing it together with a cyber deck on wheels.<br />
 Remember to use your Pwnagotchi responsibly and in compliance with ethical standards and legal regulations.
 Happy hacking!

 # Bill of Materials